FederatedAI/FATE/python/fate_test/README.rst

       fate_test suite -i <path1 contains *testsuite.json> -p 4

-   will run testsuites in *path1* with EGGROLL "task_cores" set to 4
+   will run testsuites in *path1* with EGGROLL "task-cores" set to 4; only effective for DSL conf

 7. update-job-parameters